ausates/WeddingLetters/README.md

 To see the difference, download my guestDictionary.txt file and weddingThankYou.txt files and run the program.

-Check out PeteyAtes.txt (my dog!) and LexiEaster.txt, and take note of the difference if a gift is given or not.
+Check out PeteyAtes.txt (my dog!) and LexiEaster.txt, and take note of the difference for situations where a gift is given(Lexi) and not given (Petey).

 Lastly, the program creates an HTML file so that I can style the letters with CSS and print them out on letterhead.

+If you open the HTML file in a browser, take note that the full name at the top is only there for testing purposes.